Intervention Overview

 World Architecture for Equal Dignity

-Our World Architecture for Equal Dignity-WAED project is part of our quest for crossing boundaries between different disciplines.
-Our ultimate goal is to build bridges between architecture, psychology, and social and behavioral sciences within the framework of equal dignity and humiliation studies.
-To reach this goal, we envision a number of objectives and supporting activities to take place over the next three years.
-The activities will be planned to involve scholars representing different specialties and cultural backgrounds.
+Our World Architecture for Equal Dignity-WAED idea is part of our quest for crossing boundaries between different disciplines.
+Our ultimate goal is to build bridges between architecture, psychology, and social sciences within the framework of equal dignity and humiliation studies.
+To reach this goal, we envision a number of objectives and supporting activities to take place over the next years.

 World Furniture for Equal Dignity